User Guide (Latest)

 An EMR Notebook is a “serverless” Jupyter notebook.
 Unlike a traditional notebook, the contents of an EMR Notebook itself—the equations, visualizations, queries, models, code, and narrative text—are saved in Amazon S3 separately from the cluster that runs the code.
 This provides an EMR Notebook with durable storage, efficient access, and flexibility.

 You can use the following step-by-step guide to run the example mortgage dataset using RAPIDS on Amazon EMR GPU clusters.
-For more examples, please refer to NVIDIA/spark-rapids for ETL
+For more examples, refer to NVIDIA/spark-rapids for ETL

 EMR_notebook_2.png